 - a complete service needs assessment;

-- funding for training and upgrading (based on eligibility, assessment, approval and availability of funds); and
+- funding for training and upgrading (based on eligibility, assessment, approval and availability of funds);

 - referral to other employment agencies or support organizations.

 The goal of the employment and training program is to provide Aboriginal women with specific services that directly support their long-term employment goals.
 Employment and training supports provided to Aboriginal women through the ASETS program, must focus on labour market demand driven priorities.